Great Pyramid of Giza: Attribution to Khufu

 Historically the Great Pyramid had been attributed to Khufu based on the words of authors of classical antiquity, first and foremost Herodotus and Diodorus Siculus.
-However, during the Middle Ages other people were credited with the construction of the pyramid as well, for example Joseph (Genesis), Nimrod or king Saurid ibn Salhouk.
+During the Middle Ages other people were credited with the construction of the pyramid as well, for example Joseph from the Book of Genesis, Nimrod, or the legendary king Saurid ibn Salhouk.

-In 1837 four additional Relieving Chambers were found above the King's Chamber after tunneling to them.
+In 1837 four additional relieving chambers were found above the King's Chamber after tunnelling to them.
 The chambers, previously inaccessible, were covered in hieroglyphs of red paint.
-The workers who were building the pyramid had marked the blocks with the names of their gangs, which included the pharaoh's name (e.g.: “The gang, The white crown of Khnum-Khufu is powerful”).
+The workers who were building the pyramid had marked the blocks with the names of their gangs, which included the pharaoh's name (e.g.: "The gang, The white crown of Khnum-Khufu is powerful").
 The names of Khufu were spelled out on the walls over a dozen times.
 Another of these graffiti was found by Goyon on an exterior block of the 4th layer of the pyramid.
-The inscriptions are comparable to those found at other sites of Khufu, such as the alabaster quarry at Hatnub or the harbor at Wadi al-Jarf, and are present in pyramids of other pharaohs as well.
+The inscriptions are comparable to those found at other sites of Khufu, such as the alabaster quarry at Hatnub or the harbour at Wadi al-Jarf, and are present in pyramids of other pharaohs as well.

 Throughout the 20th century the cemeteries next to the pyramid were excavated.
-Family members and high officials of Khufu were buried in the East Field south of the causeway, and the West Field.
-Most notably the wives, children and grandchildren of Khufu, Hemiunu, Ankhaf and (the funerary cache of) Hetepheres I, mother of Khufu.
+Family members and high officials of Khufu were buried in the East Field south of the causeway, and the West Field, including the wives, children and grandchildren of Khufu, Hemiunu, Ankhaf and (the funerary cache of) Hetepheres I, mother of Khufu.
 As Hassan puts it: "From the early dynastic times, it was always the custom for the relatives, friends and courtiers to be buried in the vicinity of the king they had served during life.
 This was quite in accordance with the Egyptian idea of the Hereafter."

 The cemeteries were actively expanded until the 6th dynasty and used less frequently afterwards.
 The earliest pharaonic name of seal impressions is that of Khufu, the latest of Pepi II.
-Worker graffiti was written on some of the stones of the tombs as well; for instance, "Mddw" (Horus name of Khufu) on the mastaba of Chufunacht, probably a grandson of Khufu.
+Worker graffiti were written on some of the stones of the tombs as well; for instance, "Mddw" (Horus name of Khufu) on the mastaba of Chufunacht, probably a grandson of Khufu.